What is a RiverLink transponder?

 Does my account balance carry over month to month?

 Yes.
-Account balances do carry over month to month.
+A RiverLink account balances carry over month to month.

 Is there a fee to receive a monthly statement?